restless226/order-my-coffee/README.md

 These are the prerequisites that you will need to run this app for your own.

-- This app uses Docker and NodeJS so you will have to create one for yourself.
 - Android Studio - To build the app for Android devices.
 - XCode - To build the app for IOS devices.
 - Place your own ```google-services.json``` file into your app's ```/android/app``` folder.